 Since it launched back in 2016, we've seen the price of the Fitbit Flex 2 drop down to $59.95/£54.99 in the US and UK.
 Those in Australia are still seeing prices of around AU$149.95.

-That's a significant discount right there making it a much more affordable option than when the Flex 2 launched, but we may also see some further price cuts over the Black Friday period soon too.
+That's a significant discount right there making it a much more affordable option than when the Flex 2 launched, but we may also see some further price cuts and deals as the Flex 2 ages.

 - Slim, slight and comfortable